Brian-McElroy/Advice-for-programmers/README.md

 Keep classes tiny, (eg. 100 lines max) each class *really* should only do *one thing*.
 Keep functions tiny (eg. 10 lines).
 Many small things are almost always better then one big thing (classes, scenes, prefabs, whatever.)
-Keep the lifetime of everything to minimum (objects, scenes, prefabs, whatever.)
+Keep the lifetime of everything to a minimum (objects, scenes, prefabs, whatever.)
 It's always better to spawn and destroy stuff than keep it around.

 ### Minimise coupling.
 Everyone always says this but I think they dont define coupling too well.
 Obviously different parts of your code will need to talk to each other at some point and that's ok.